Royal wedding marks Harry's journey from party boy to prince charming

 Yet Harry, now 33, enjoys a more favorable poll rating among the British public than many other royals.

-“His vulnerabilities endear him to people and he wears his heart on his sleeve, unlike his older brother who seems to be taking life far too seriously," Larcombe said.
+Larcombe added, “His vulnerabilities endear him to people and he wears his heart on his sleeve, unlike his older brother who seems to be taking life far too seriously."

 There is also Harry’s military service.
-The prince skipped university and trained instead with the British Army with whom he served two tours in Afghanistan.
+The prince skipped college and trained instead with the British army, serving two tours in Afghanistan.

 He is visibly happiest with his military comrades and veterans, to whom he has devoted his time with the creation of the global Invictus Games for injured servicemen and women.

-With children, he has a natural empathy that echoes that of his late mother, Diana.
+With children, he has a natural empathy that echoes that of his mother, Diana.

 And the prince has spoken with candor about his mental health, particularly in the years after the death of his mother when he was just 12 years old.